Build

 Many of these components are already open source, but not everything is set up to be built by the Android Open Source Project build system.
 Switching to building these components from source will be an incremental effort.
 In many cases, the vendor files simply need to be ignored and AOSP will already provide them instead.
 Firmware cannot generally be built from source even when sources are available, other than to verify that the official builds match the sources, since it has signature verification (which is an important part of the verified boot and attestation security model).

 The below commands need to only be run once to initially create a working environment.
+(Note: On Debian, yarn is reserved for a binary in cmdtest; use yarnpkg instead.)

 yarn install --cwd vendor/adevtool/